visualengineers/sci-knowledge-base/_best-practices/design/designing-application-and-content.md

 3. Application domains for each type of SCI: see elastic, flexible, SCI, tangible, WIMP interfaces, Data Physicalization -> e.g Elastic Display + 2D, 2.5D, 3D layer etc...
 4. Toolkits that facilitate content design on any size, shape, or form-factor interface, e.g. Elastic Displays Emulator

+## Workshop
+Train your own skills in "designing application and content"!

+1. Set up the prerequisites.
+You may use the Workshop Builder for this purpose.

+The suggested order for this Best Practice is to follow the questions above as they get more and more specific.
+However, sometimes you may skip a question that is not relevant for your aim.
+Which of the 4 questions above are involved?
+In what way are they involved?

 ### Showcase

-**MIRO WOORKSHOP**
+**MIRO WORKSHOP**

 10 participants, same time, remote work

-Challenge: define use case to work on for next 6 months
+Aim: Define use case for layered-based application on an elastic display to work on for next 6 months

 1. not relevant, because our aim is to learn if the context we choose is appropriate
 2. next step: ZELASTO Workshop II